artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

    inkscape -z "%fileFullName%" --export-pdf="%outputDirectory%%prefix%%fileName%%postfix%.pdf"

-When writing a script in Python or other languages, the values will be passed to your script as commandline options, which you will need to parse.
+When writing a script in Python or other languages, the values will be passed to your script as command line options, which you will need to parse.
 The following script provides an example using the argparse module that comes with
 Python: